 Unfortunately, if you’re picturing taking a typical Mediterranean or Caribbean multi-night cruise operated by major cruise lines, or cruises to Indonesia, along with your dog anytime soon, you’re out of luck.
 I’ve checked the rules for countless cruises, and unless you have an assistance dog, animals are strictly forbidden on nearly all cruises.

 There are probably two main reasons for this.
-Firstly, there are the additional facilities required by dogs, plus the likelihood of mishaps in a ship environment.
+Firstly, there are the additional pet amenities required by dogs, plus the likelihood of mishaps in a ship environment.
 If your dog insists on doing their business on grass, you’re out of luck on a cruise ship.
 Additionally, there probably hasn’t yet been enough demand, with cruises being very popular without being pet-friendly.

 However, there are a few options available if you’d like to cruise with your dog.
-There are a small number of overnight cruises (or at least multi-night ferries) that allow dogs on board, whether in pet-friendly cabins or onboard kennels.
+There are a small number of overnight cruises (or at least multi-night ferries) that allow dogs on board, whether in pet-friendly cabins or in an onboard kennel.
 Check out these pet-friendly cruise options…

 Cross the Atlantic with Your Dog on the Queen Mary 2

-This crossing is also useful for people heading to Europe or the USA with their pup, but who don’t want to fly them in the hold (if they are too large to fit in the cabin).
+This crossing is also useful for pet owners heading to Europe or the USA with their pup, but who don’t want to fly them in the hold (if they are too large to fit in the cabin).

 Onboard the Queen Mary 2

-While pets are not allowed in your cabin onboard the Queen Mary 2, there are 24 kennels on the ship, accomodating both dogs and cats.
+While pets are not allowed in your cabin onboard the Queen Mary II, there are 24 kennels on the ship, accommodating both dogs and cats.
 Cats need to reserve two kennels, one for general use and one for their litter box.